Kleuvys/move.it/README.md

-# move.it
-this is an application made for studying purposes while learning nextJs and ReactJs
+this is an app made for study purposes while training NextJs and ReactJs concepts

 # welcome to Move.it